Xinglab/IRIS-long/README.md

 ### Tumor specificity

-The step is to calculate the tumor-specificity score for each 9 AAs region along the given transcript-derived protein sequence (from predicted CAR-T targets).
+The step is to calculate the tumor-specificity score for each region (e.g. 9 AAs) along the given transcript-derived protein sequence (from predicted CAR-T targets).
 Besides, it will also generate the figure showing the change of tumor-specificity scores along the protein sequence.

 Our script can be run as follows: